rorph/tapeman/README.md

 1. If you want to run the PHP API backend, copy `include/config.sample.json` to `include/config.php` and edit it
 2. Setup nginx, copy `etc/nginx/tapeman.sample.conf` to `etc/nginx/tapeman.conf` editing the root path

+WARNING: The API backend is not supposed to be open to public access, since it implements no security.
+If you want to run it on a public address you can always add a simple password authentication using nginx.

 ## Inventorizing

 Before writing, you will need to run `--inventorize` to find all tapes and store their labels.